elfantin/ARSino/README.md

 Check out a little demo site at https://arsino.pythonanywhere.com/.
 The presenter's console, used to activate the questions is at https://arsino.pythonanywhere.com/consolle (read below for login details).

 ## DISCLAIMER.
-A bigger disclaimer than usual: I am NOT a coder, I can just write some code.
 The code will not be elegant and may still be buggy.
 I wrote it because I needed an ARS for my lectures, and I also had a limited time to develop it.
 However, it's been used in real life scenarios, with about one hundred university students per session, and it has worked well.

 ## Installation
 ARSino has been developed as a web app of [web2py](http://web2py.com/).
 Both are written in python.
 You need a webserver running web2py to use ARSino, luckily it is easy to get this with [pythonanywhere.com](https://www.pythonanywhere.com).
 It is a great service that can be used to practise python, web frameworks etc.